Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Dissipative quantum chaos of the Sachdev-Ye-Kitaev Lindbladians

 \section{Dissipative quantum chaos of the Sachdev-Ye-Kitaev Lindbladians}

-In this section, we numerically study the complex-spectral statistics of the SYK Lindbladians and demonstrate that they coincide with the complex-spectral statistics of non-Hermitian random matrices, signaling dissipative quantum chaos.
-The SYK Lindbladians belong to different symmetry classes depending on $p$, $q$, $N$, and whether $K_{m; i}$'s are real or complex, as summarized in Tables~\ref{tab: SYK Lindbladian p=1} and \ref{tab: SYK Lindbladian p=2}.
+In this section, we numerically study the complex-spectral statistics of the SYK Lindbladians and demonstrate that they obey the complex-spectral statistics of non-Hermitian random matrices, signaling dissipative quantum chaos.
+The SYK Lindbladians belong to different symmetry classes depending on $p$, $q$, $N$, and $K_{m; i}$, as summarized in Tables~\ref{tab: SYK Lindbladian p=1} and \ref{tab: SYK Lindbladian p=2}.
 We show such symmetry-enriched dissipative quantum chaos for various choices of the parameters.
 Throughout this section, we set $q=4$.